 After drifting back to sleep for a few more hours, I was awakened by the communal alarm.
 The big day was here.
 After our daily Soylent soup and Soylent pancakes, we rushed to the meeting hall.
 Everyone was always so hurried on this day of the gathering.
 During the gathering, we introduce new members and get the latest news from above ground.

 My attention faded in and out of reality as the announcements were being made.
 I needed to get my sleep under control.
-There’s been an apparent split in the overworld government.
+There had been an apparent split in the overworld government.
 My guess was that the new members were somehow related to the breakage in the government.
 Suddenly the tone shifted to an unnerving one.
 The speaker seemed more aggressive and paused for a moment.

 “Riyon, please come forth and provide your audience”, said the speaker woman.